 EDF is owned by the French multi-national utility provider Électricité de France (EDF).
 The company is primarily owned by the French government and has its global headquarters just outside of Paris.

 If you need to contact EDF, the easiest way is via email or online, which the company actively encourages.
-Business customers can contact them via email: [email protected]
+Business customers can contact them via email: [email protected].

-Alternatively, you can manage your account online or via the mobile app, with live chat function available during office hours.
+Alternatively, you can manage your account online or via the mobile app, with a live chat function available during office hours.

 EDF Energy’s UK head office is in London.